 Every Sunday, the town of Carpentras, located north of Avignon, hosts a large sprawling flea market on the outskirts of the city, in a lovely tree-lined parking lot.
-The Brocante de Carpentras is a favoured haunt of the more intrepid collectors, willing to forage through boxes and crates in search of a gem.
+The Brocante de Carpentras is a favored haunt of the more intrepid collectors, willing to forage through boxes and crates in search of a gem.

 Unlike Isle-sur-la-Sorgue and its 300 permanent antique dealers, the Carpentras flea market is more low key.
 It is less focused on high-end antiques and more like a flea market where you will find a little bit of everything.
 Brocante de Carpentras is somewhere in between a brocante (full-blown antique market) and a vide-grenier (garage sale).
 Many of the 130 to 150 vendors here are regular people selling their own belongings, which often fall more into the category of “second-hand” than “collectible”.
 The prices are much lower than in other markets in the Provence and there are still many quality items to be found.

 Where: Parking des Platanes (Av.
 Jean-Jaurès)

 When: Every Sunday (all year round) 09:00 – 18:00

 On Monday, from morning to mid-afternoon, Nice’s colourful, sun-drenched Cours Saleya flea market (just behind the Promenade des Anglais) is filled with around 200 flea market vendors selling a variety of fairly high-quality antiques, collectibles and fascinating French bric-a-brac.